 Alcohol and Dubai

-Dubai's relationship with Alcohol is often seen as the same as some of its strict neighbours i.e. alcohol is not available and consuming alcohol is a criminal offence.
-But Dubai was different.
+Dubai's relationship with Alcohol is often seen as the same as its strict neighbours i.e. alcohol is not available and consuming alcohol is a criminal offence.
+Dubai was different.
 Alcohol was freely available until the late 1970s.
-What changed over the subsequent years is how Dubai managed Alcohol availability and its social and commercial aspects, while still maintaining its religious standards.
+What changed over the subsequent years is how Dubai managed Alcohol availability, together with its social and commercial aspects, yet still maintaining religious standards.
 Changes to Dubai's management of Alcohol began after 1979.

 Alcohol was Dubai's Business in early 1970s